geudde/attic-chest/pages/07.season-6/02.meeting-68/02.address/docs.md

 Must learn with taste to cull the choicest flow’rs
 That deck Pierian meads and Delphi’s bow’rs;
 Nor, idly wand’ring in those sacred shades,
-Hold listless dalliance with th’immortal maids;
+Hold listless dalliance with th’ immortal maids;
 But boldly dare the winged steed to mount,
-Drink deep and frequent from th’inspiring fount,
+Drink deep and frequent from th’ inspiring fount,
 And, casting ease and pleasure far behind,
 To virtue’s lore high tune his manly mind.
 Shall then a bard as yet unknown to fame